DSI-HUG/ngx-app-updater/README.md

 #### Usage

 Have a look at the [Options](#options) section to discover what can be customized.

+> TIP: in case `@angular/material` is installed, the dialog will be themed accordingly.

+> TIP: you can provide your own dialog, following this [example][dialog-example] and using the `dialogOptions.component` option.

 ### 4️⃣0️⃣4️⃣ Not found page